disruptednetwork/aci_utilities/README.md

 ## Features
 List of features ready and TODOs for future development
 * List objects' DN under an object class
+* Delete an object in an object class
 To-do list:
-* Delete all objects in an object class

 ## Status
 Project is: _in progress_